 The One Million Tree Program

-Lanark County has partnered with the Rideau Valley Conservation Authority (RVCA) to plant one million trees over ten years.
-This initiative continues the reforestation work that the LSC supported throughout its existence.
+Lanark County’s partnership with the Rideau Valley Conservation Authority (RVCA) to plant one million trees over ten years continues the reforestation work that the LSC championed throughout its existence.
+As of 2026, this initiative is progressing toward its goal.
+Based on the most recent public reporting, over 70% of the planting target has been achieved.

 Trees play a crucial role in: